jasonluther/Marlin-polargraph-printrboard/README-printrboard.md

 ### Building the software

 Install the PlatformIO extension.
 To build the firmware, select the PlatformIO icon on the left panel.
-Under _PROJECT TASKS > Defaut > General_, click _Build All_.
+Under _PROJECT TASKS > Default > General_, click _Build All_.
 If there are no errors, proceed to load the firmware.

 The firmware should be located in `./.pio/build/at90usb1286_dfu/firmware.hex`.